Lab Personnel

 Sarah Modlin, MPH

-Sarah is the Research Assistant to the studies.
+Sarah is the Research Associate to the studies.
 She earned her B.Sc. in Biology from the College of William and Mary in 2018 and an MPH in Data Analytics from Thomas Jefferson University in 2022.

 Kathryn Chmelik, MS